ibm-cloud-docs/speech-to-text/audio-formats.md

 -   *Opus* (`audio/ogg;codecs=opus`).
 For more information, see [opus-codec.org](https://www.opus-codec.org/){: external} and [Opus (audio format)](https://wikipedia.org/wiki/Opus_%28audio_format%29){: external}.
 Look especially at the *Containers* section.
 -   *Vorbis* (`audio/ogg;codecs=vorbis`).
 For more information, see [xiph.org/vorbis](https://xiph.org/vorbis/){: external} and [Vorbis](https://wikipedia.org/wiki/Vorbis){: external}.

-If you omit the codec, the service automatically detects it from the input audio.
-Opus is the preferred codec; it is standardized by the Internet Engineering Task Force (IETF) as [Request for Comment (RFC) 6716](https://tools.ietf.org/html/rfc6716){: external}.
+OGG Opus is the preferred codec.
+It is the logical successor to OGG Vorbis because of its low latency, high audio quality, and reduced size.
+It is standardized by the Internet Engineering Task Force (IETF) as [Request for Comment (RFC) 6716](https://tools.ietf.org/html/rfc6716){: external}.

+If you omit the codec from the content type, the service automatically detects it from the input audio.

 ### audio/wav format
 {: #audio-formats-wav}